iJaySharma/ORM-Framework/README.md

 * POJO Generator just Compile and Execute the POJOGenerator class it will generate the Pojo Entities with class and field level annotations in specified path in accordance to the properties of Database tables
 * begin and end method of DataManager class to start and stop the Database Connection of Specified Information of Conf.json file
 * save update and delete method of DataManager class for push and pull operation of Data from SQL server which covers the Data Layer logics of specified Pojo Entity
-* Sql Select Statement operations using fire method to get desired Records based on particular dependent Entity fields
+* Sql Select Statement operations using fire method to get desired Records based on particular provided field value to operator function
-* Framework manages the CRUD operations and select query with where clause by just calling mentioned method and get Job done.
+* Framework manages the CRUD operations and select query operation by just setting Entities fields according to Standards and calling mentioned method to get Job done.